Fijishi-Enterprises/BenthicIMG-Analyser/docs/web_server.rst

 Running
 ~~~~~~~
+If this is the first time running, or the ``NGINX_ALLOWED_HOSTS`` setting has changed, run ``python manage.py makenginxconfig``.

 Restart nginx: ``sudo /etc/init.d/nginx restart``.
 (Other commands are ``start``, ``stop``, and ``status``.)

 Run gunicorn.
 This time we'll use our gunicorn config file, which binds to localhost on the port that our nginx config expects.
-We'll also add `&` at the end to run it as a background process: ``gunicorn config.wsgi:application --config=config.gunicorn &``
+We'll also add `&` at the end to run it as a background process: ``gunicorn config.wsgi:application --config=config/gunicorn.py &``

 Again, on your local machine, enter the EC2 instance's public DNS in your browser's address bar.
 You should see the CoralNet website.